 - At the steering committee meeting, the applications are prioritized according to the principle about two guaranteed scholarships and the order of priority stated below, but not finally allocated.

-- When the grants from Nordplus and other possible financial resources are decided, the mobility program coordinator reserve scholarships for the guaranteed students and send an updated status report to the steering committee.
+- When the grants from Nordplus and other possible financial resources are decided, the mobility program coordinator reserves scholarships for the guaranteed students and sends an updated status report to the steering committee.

 - The steering committee decides on the final distribution in a meeting or per capsulam.